ckclassrooms/final-project-proposal-coolcode/README.md

 to have our users send messages the hard way.
 The idea is there would be a set of commands that we implement and using these commands they can send messages, start video calls, and perform any other features that would be useful for a chat app.
 For example, say Alice and Bob want to have a conversation on our terminal themed chat app, Alice could send a message using a command like "send --user Bob -m "Hi Bob!".
-Bob on the other hand would have to use a command to read this message from Alice say "read -u -Alice" in order to read the message that Alice sent him.
+Bob on the other hand would have to use a command to read this message from Alice say "read -u -Alice".
 Will this be profitable, probably not, but we do think there is a lot to learn by implementing a chat application especially since we would try to implement some form of voice chat as well.

 ## What makes it different than a CRUD app?
 I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information, and the ability to view / add to / change that information?